smahaffie/Chicago_HS_Finder/README.md

-get_tier_number.py - find tier that an address falls into google_maps.py - find distance between two addresses name_and_id.py - maps school names to ids
+get_tier_number.py - find tier that an address falls into google_maps.py - find distance between two addresses name_and_id.py - maps school names to ids ranking.py - calculate ranking for a SQL to be displayed in results page

 Database:
 CHSF.db